 The National Trust Textile Conservation Studio is our only in-house conservation treatment facility.
 As well as ensuring our own significant textile collection is maintained, we also offer our expertise to external organisations and private clients.

-Our team comprises of seven trained conservators, a studio assistant and an administrator.
+Our team comprises of eight trained conservators, a conservation assistant and a senior business support co-ordinator .
 Their experience and skills, added to the knowledge of other specialist Trust staff, results in multidisciplinary team working to find the best treatment solutions.

 We provide a competitive textile conservation service and our expertise and specialist facilities enable us to treat the Trust’s most significant, and often complex textile projects, offering continuity of care and management.